 If you decide to run your own food truck you will have an amazing opportunity to be more rooted in your community by helping to support local causes.
 Multiple studies show that when community-forward businesses donate a certain percentage of their earnings to a local charity, their sales increase significantly turning a very healthy profit.
-If one of your neighborhoods has a women’s shelter you can advertise that 10% of all sales goes towards funding that shelter.
+If one of your neighborhoods has a women’s shelter you can advertise that 10% of all sales go towards funding that shelter.

 7. Start a Family Business

 Whether you start a food truck with one of your children, or you start with the intention to pass the business down to them when you are ready to retire, a food truck can be a beautiful family business to start up.
 Consider putting some of your grandmother’s recipes on the menu, or your grandfather’s favorite sandwich.
 Make your menu focused on your family’s food traditions while making your brand appealing to your customers.